Common Tour Questions

 How many bears have you seen in one day?

 We usually see several per day.
 My record is 35.
-The reason the number is so high is because we go to the best locations in the world.
+The reason the number is so high is that we go to the best locations.
 We also fly to where the action is.
-One location may have several bears and the following week zero.
+One location may have several bears, and the following week, zero.
 So it is important to be able to access multiple locations at the right time.

 Alaska Land and Sea